HofstadterTools/HofstadterTools/README.rst

 Python Environment
 ------------------

 We recommend the use of a python virtual environment to handle the package dependencies.
-In the following, we assume a UNIX shell, however these instructions may be readily adapted for Windows.
+In the following, we assume a Linux kernel, however these instructions may be readily adapted for Windows.

 Using ``conda``: